-Any complaint about alleged individual misconduct by the Superintendent (but not District action for which the Superintendent may have ultimate responsibility as the chief executive officer of the District) shall be reviewed-overseen by the Board of Education.
+Any complaint about the Superintendent shall be reviewed by the Board of Education.

 Board members are volunteers serving in an elected capacity and are accountable to the citizens in the Portland Public Schools district for their actions and policy positions.
 Complaints alleging ethics violations or violations of the law against an individual Board member should be made to the Board chair who will refer these issues to appropriate governmental jurisdictions or a third party if a majority of the Board approves of the referral.
 Complaints related to ethics violations or violations of the law against the Board Chair should be made to the Board Vice-Chair(s) who will refer these issues to appropriate governmental jurisdictions or a third party if a majority of the Board approves of the referral.
 If a third party investigates a complaint, after receiving the results of the investigation, the Board shall decide, within 30 days, in open session what action, if any, is warranted.